This is not obvious to many people. Thereby they get into needless difficulties.

 An important disadvantage of discussion is that it doesn’t invite both parties to look for elements in favor of the other’s perspective or in disfavor of one’s own.
 An advantage is the reverse: each party may have more energy to develop the own perspective.

 Another disadvantage of discussion is the possibility of interpersonal dissociation: the parties don’t listen to each other.
-After a while, they project an image of the other on the own private screen.
+After a while, they project a negative image of the other on the own private screen.
 The real other person gets lost behind the screen.

 A disadvantage of conversation is the possible (!) loss of clarity and discreteness, thus also of making clear decisions.